 Need a cheaper alternative?

 Using a regular bank or credit union to process an international wire might not be the cheapest – or most convenient – option available.
 Here are a few alternatives you may want to compare to Navy Federal before you get started:

-- Remitly: Fee varies based on destination and delivery speed – choose a cheaper Economy payment or a faster Express transfer, for a higher charge
+Remitly: Fee varies based on destination and delivery speed – choose a cheaper Economy payment or a faster Express transfer, for a higher charge